 The latest figures detailing the number of people diagnosed with Covid-19 in the last 24 hours in Scotland have been announced.

-The next weekly review of restrictions in all 32 Scottish local authority areas will take place next Tuesday when the First Minister will announce any changes after a meeting of the Scottish Cabinet.
-Until then the City of Edinburgh Council area remains in Level Three.
+The next weekly review of restrictions in all 32 Scottish local authority areas will be announced on Tuesday at The Scottish Parliament after a meeting of the Scottish Cabinet.